Rubio speaks to Iraqi PM al-Sudani amid tensions with Iran

 In 2011, the US-led coalition forces withdrew from Iraq, declaring the war over and leaving behind at least 275,000 people dead and a country ravaged.

-Some 5,000 US troops were again deployed in the fight against ISIL in 2014.
+Some 5,000 US troops were deployed again in the fight against ISIL in 2014.
 They have since been completely withdrawn, the Iraqi government announced this month.

 Washington fears the influence of the pro-Iranian Shia armed groups, which operate under the umbrella of the Popular Mobilization Forces (al-Hashd al-Shaabi or PMF).
 The PMF played major role in the fight against ISIL.